Onwuka2007/school-website/README.md

 - CSS3 for styling and layout
 - JavaScript (ES6+) for interactivity
 - Formspree for handling form submissions
 - Deployed using Vercel (serverless hosting)
+- XML Sitemaps for SEO Optimization

 ## Notes
 Work in progress, more features coming soon